M,n,k-game: Strategy stealing argument

 A standard strategy stealing argument from combinatorial game theory shows that in no m,n,k-game can there be a strategy that assures that the second player will win (a second-player winning strategy).
 This is because an extra stone given to either player in any position can only improve that player's chances.
 The strategy stealing argument assumes that the second player has a winning strategy and demonstrates a winning strategy for the first player.
 The first player makes an arbitrary move, to begin with.
 After that, the player pretends that they are the second player and adopts the second player's winning strategy.
-They can do this as long as the strategy doesn't call for placing a stone on the 'arbitrary' square that is already occupied.
+They can do this as long as the strategy doesn't call for placing a stone on the "arbitrary" square that is already occupied.
 If this happens, though, they can again play an arbitrary move and continue as before with the second player's winning strategy.
 Since an extra stone cannot hurt them, this is a winning strategy for the first player.
 The contradiction implies that the original assumption is false, and the second player cannot have a winning strategy.

 This argument tells nothing about whether a particular game is a draw or a win for the first player.
 Also, it does not actually give a strategy for the first player.

 Applying results to different board sizes

-A useful notion is a "weak (m,n,k) game", where k-in-a-row by the second player does not end the game with a second player win.
+A useful notion is a "weak (m,n,k) game", where the second player cannot win but may only draw (by preventing the first player from playing k-in-a-row).
+The weak version of a game then has just two possible outcomes ("win" and "draw") instead of three.

 If weak (m,n,k) is a draw, then decreasing m or n, or increasing k will also result in a drawn game.

 Conversely, if weak or normal (m,n,k) is a win, then any larger weak (m,n,k) is a win.

 Note that proofs of draws using pairing strategies also prove a draw for the weak version and thus for all smaller versions.